-However, the audited Financial Statements for FY 2017-18 and 2018-19 indicates that the school has continuously incurred expenditure for premium mobile phones, laptops, I-Pads, TV, etc. for the user of the staff which appears to be of personal expenditure.
-During a personal hearing, the school was asked to provide justification of such purchase.
+However, the audited Financial Statements for FY 2017-18 and 2018-19 indicates that the school has continuously incurred expenditure for premium mobile phones, laptops, I-Pads, TV etc. for the user of the staff which appears to be of personal expenditure.
+During personal hearing school was asked to provide justification of such purchase.
 But the school failed to provide justification for these purchases and utility for the students.
-During the last two years, the school has purchased 12 Redmi Mobile Phones, 2 Apple IPAD, 8 Laptops, 2 Apple Phones, and 1 LED TV ranging from INR 11,000 to INR 1,68,150.
+During the last two years, school has purchased 12 Redmi Mobile Phones, 2 Apple IPAD, 8 Laptops, 2 Apple Phones and 1 LED TV ranging from INR 11,000 to INR 1,68,150.
 Even these costly items cannot be gifted to the employees of the school as it is not allowed in terms of Recruitment Rules and the provisions of DSEA & R, 1973.
-During the period the school has spent INR 17,35,223 towards this personal expenditure.
+During the period the school has spent INR 17,35,223 towards this expenditure of personal nature.

-In view of the above, the amount so utilized by the school is unreasonable and indicates as diversion of school funds is personal nature of expenditure.
-The total expenditure of INR 17,35,223 cannot be considered as expenditure for educational purposes in terms of Section 18(4) of DSEA, 1973, and accordingly, it has been considered in the calculation of fund availability of the school with the direction to the school to recover the aforesaid amount from the society within 30 days from the date of issue of this order.
+In view of the above, amount so utilised by the school is unreasonable and indicates as diversion of school funds being a personal nature of expenditure.
+The total expenditure of INR 17,35,223 cannot be considered as expenditure for educational purposes in terms of Section 18(4) of DSEA, 1973 and accordingly it has been considered in the calculation of fund availability of the school with the direction to the school to recover the aforesaid amount from the society within 30 days from the date of issue of this order.